kkornakiewicz/hello/content/contact.md

 tags: []
 ---

-Hi,
+Hi,  I am Krzysztof (/ˈkʂɘʂ.tɔf/).

-I am Krzysztof, I do this programming thing and currently live in Barcelona.
+I do programming thing almost twenty years, and currently live in Barcelona.

 This page is to share experiments and thoughts.

-You can catch me [here](https://www.linkedin.com/in/kornakiewicz/) or [here](https://github.com/kkornakiewicz).
+You can catch me [Linkedin](https://www.linkedin.com/in/kornakiewicz/) or [Github](https://github.com/kkornakiewicz).
 Preferably, drop me an e-mail: name/at/domain